 In Western Culture, masculinity is a performance of domination, while femininity is a performance of subordination … Femininity is defined by its powerlessness in relationship to masculinity, which in turn is defined by its domination of the feminine.
 The entire capitalist system in this sense is a patriarchal one, as nonhuman animals, women, and exploited workers are all feminized through subordination.
 (202)

-The practice of a vegan studies scholarship cannot, for it to be thorough vegan critique, avoid asking questions of how the gendering of bodies shapes the vegan or non-vegan body, and how this is in turn shaped by capitalist forms of meaning and production.
+The practice of a vegan studies scholarship cannot, for it to be a thorough vegan critique, avoid asking questions about how the gendering of bodies shapes the vegan or non-vegan body, and how gendered bodies are in turn shaped by capitalist forms of meaning and production.
 This is the case for the development of masculinity through industrialization.
-As Kimmel (1996) argues, the 19th century saw the emergence of a distinct form of modern masculinity, which, as Garlick suggests, is “embodied in an ideal of the ‘Self-Made Man’ [and] intimately connected to the competitive market relations of the emerging capitalist economy” (235).
+As Kimmel argues, the 19th century saw the emergence of a distinct form of modern masculinity, which, as Garlick suggests, is “embodied in an ideal of the ‘Self-Made Man’ [and] intimately connected to the competitive market relations of the emerging capitalist economy” (235).
 Kimmel’s argument, and one that critical Marxist vegan feminists such as Wrenn would agree with, is that these constructions of masculinity remain dominant today.
 As Connell makes evident “the world in which neoliberalism rules is still a gendered world, and neoliberalism has an implicit gender politics.
 The ‘individual’ of neoliberal theory has the attributes and interests of a male entrepreneur” (51).
 For Garlick, “masculine subjects are the main bearers of the neoliberal ideology of competition, and this means that men, in particular, tend to have an investment in the maintenance of current social and economic relations, insofar as they bolster or secure masculine identities” (235).

 There is an explicit point here for a vegan feminist context and analysis.
 By expanding vegan critiques to incorporate the study of gender at every step, we see more easily that “Capitalism runs on females … Women’s devalued status in the capitalist system is also functionally important in regard to the role they play in consumption” (209).